aragut/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Postdoctoral Research Fellow at the University of Oxford.
-I completed my PhD in Law at the University of Edinburgh.
-My doctoral research examined the taxonomy of non-pecuniary losses in English law with a particular focus on how this compares to the idea of 'préjudice moral' in French law.
-I am interested in taxonomy, comparative law, tort law, family law, and private law broadly construed.
-Prior to my PhD I earned my first degree in Legal and Social Sciences from the University of Chile, and then completed an LLM in European and Comparative Private Law at the University of Edinburgh.
+I am a Lecturer in Private law at the University of Glasgow where I teach the Law of Torts (Common law programme) and Comparative Tort law.
+My main areas of interest are legal taxonomy, tort law, contemporary approaches to comparative law and its methodology, and private law broadly construed.
+Prior to my current position I was an Early Career Fellow in the Law of Obligations at the University of Edinburgh (2022/23) and a Postdoctoral Research Fellow at the University of Oxford (2021/22).
+I completed my PhD at the University of Edinburgh.
+I earned my first degree in Legal and Social Sciences from the University of Chile, and then completed an LLM in European and Comparative Private Law at the University of Edinburgh.
 I have been visiting and exchange student at Université de Strasbourg, Universität Heidelberg, and Humboldt-Universität zu Berlin.